-A judgment lien occurs when a creditor sues you, gets a judgment against you, and files a lien against your personal property to satisfy the judgment.
-You can avoid judgment liens in a Chapter 7 bankruptcy under the right circumstances.
+A judgment lien occurs when a creditor sues you, gets a judgment against you, and files a lien document in county records (or another appropriate place for registering documents) against your personal or real property to satisfy the judgment.
+Under the right circumstances, you can eliminate judgment liens in a bankruptcy.

-A judgment lien is a lien that attaches to personal property after someone obtains a money judgment against you.
+A judgment lien is not the same as a lien that you agree to when you purchase an item, as described above.
+Instead, it's a lien that attaches to your personal or real property after someone obtains a money judgment against you.
 The lien allows the judgment holder to take your property and sell it to satisfy the judgment.

 Example.
 John owes $4,000 to Bank and stops paying on the loan.
 Bank sues John for the money, and the court enters a judgment against John for $4,000.
-Bank files a judgment lien against all John's personal property, including his furniture, his appliances and his collection of vintage baseball cards.
+Bank files a judgment lien against all of John's personal property, including his furniture, his appliances, and his collection of vintage baseball cards.
+In most jurisdictions, Bank would file the judgment lien in the same county records office where deeds and other important papers are filed and made available for the public to view.
 Bank can send a sheriff to John's house to take that property and sell it to satisfy the debt.

-If you file for Chapter 7 bankruptcy, you can get rid of judgment liens on your property through a process called lien avoidance.
-You can avoid a judgment lien if all of the following three conditions are met:
+If you file for bankruptcy, you can get rid of judgment liens on your property through a process called lien avoidance. a judgment lien if you meet all of the following four conditions:

 Example.
-Credit Union has a $5,000 judgment lien on Lisa's car.
+Lisa borrowed money from Credit Union to buy her car, but she stopped repaying the loan.
+The Union has recorded a $5,000 judgment lien on Lisa's car.
 Credit Union procured the lien by suing Lisa for money she owed and obtaining a judgment against her in court.
 Lisa's car is worth $5,000.
 Lisa is able to exempt the entire value of her car using the motor vehicle exemption and the wildcard exemption available in her state.
 The lien is avoidable.

 Judgment liens can be avoided in full or in part, depending on your exemptions.
 If the property is worth more than you can exempt, the lien will still exist to the extent that you cannot exempt the liened property.